 - Senior Thesis:

 The Senior Thesis is a chance for you to work in a one-on-one relationship with a faculty member to develop a scholarly or creative project.
-Honors 396, Thesis Proposal, will guide you through the development of an idea and plan to accomplish the project.
-For more information please visit the Senior Thesis web site or contact Emily Esch.
+COLG 396, Thesis Proposal, taken the semester before you write your thesis, will guide you through the development of an idea and plan to accomplish the project.
+You will enroll in COLG 398 during the semester that you work on the thesis itself.
+For more information please visit the All College thesis website or contact Molly Ewing or Jim Parsons.

 Additional Honors Opportunities

 Here are some further opportunities extended to Honors students.
 While they are not required, they greatly enrich a student's overall experience in the Honors Program.

 An honors reading group is a wonderful way to bring people together to discuss great books and intriguing ideas.
 Students can earn honors credit (0-1 credit) for having a group.
 Four such discussion groups can count for one of the required honors courses students need to graduate with All-College Honors (students can take the course for 0 credit if a credit would entail an overload fee for the term).